 Annual Reports relating to the MANCP are submitted to the European Commission.

-The MANCP is review annually, and modified or amended, as required, to ensure it reflects current arrangements for official controls in Ireland.
+The MANCP is reviewed annually, and modified or amended, as required, to ensure it reflects current arrangements for official controls in Ireland.

 For further information, or to submit queries, comments, or corrections in respect of the MANCP, contact email@example.com

 Go to the top ⇧